waqasbhatti/lcc-server/lccserver/server-docs/conesearch.md

    collections that are selected to search in.
 The service will return the `objectid`, `ra`, and `decl` columns for any matches by default, so these don't need to be selected.
-Specify any additional columns to retrieve by selecting them in this control, holding either the <kbd>Ctrl</kbd> or the
+Specify any additional columns to retrieve by selecting them in this control, holding <kbd>Ctrl</kbd> (Linux/Windows) or
-   <kbd>Cmd</kbd> when clicking on the options to select multiple columns.
+   <kbd>Cmd</kbd> (MacOS) when clicking on the options to select multiple
+   columns.

 3. **Filters on database columns:** specified using the controls just under the main coordinates input box.
-First choose a column to filter on using the left select control, then choose the operator to use from the center select control, and finally type the value to filter on in the input box on the right.
+First, choose a column to filter on using the left select control, then choose the operator to use from the middle select control, and finally type the value to filter on in the input box on the right.
 Hit <kbd>Enter</kbd> or click on the **+** button to add the filter to the list of active filters.
 After the first filter is added, you can add an